eupn/tracksb/README.md

 - [ ] Flash RGB LED instead of simple on/off
   - [x] Simple flash
   - [ ] PWM effects
-- [ ] Optimize power consumption and low-power modes
+- [ ] Optimize power consumption and use low-power modes
   - [x] Fix debugging/RTT in sleep mode
+  - [ ] Enter Low-Power mode in async executor loop
+  - [ ] Detect when device is IDLE and scale down the IMU frequency
+  - [ ] Sleep instead of busy-waiting for the PMIC interrupt on the very first start (battery just plugged)

+#### Software

+- A BLE client for PC that logs received data is [here](ble-quaternions-listener)
+- A Processing sketch that visualise data is [here](tracksbvis)

 ### Device and board orientation